prashants/webzash-v1-defunct/README.txt

 - Support for colored tags
 - Reports include balance sheet, profit and loss statement, trial balance, ledger statement

-Note : Webzash includes works under other copyright notices and distributed according to the terms of the GNU General Public License or a compatible license
+Note : Webzash includes works under other copyright notices and distributed according to the terms of their own licenses